dbalatero/typhoeus_spec_cache/README.markdown

 Auto-stubbing of Hydra
 ----------------------

-Calling `typhoeus_spec_cache` automatically stubs out calls to Typhoeus::Hydra.new with a single shared Hydra object.
+Calling `typhoeus_spec_cache` automatically stubs out calls to `Typhoeus::Hydra#new` with a single shared Hydra object.

 Auto-managing of cache files
 ----------------------------